MIT-Tab/mit-tab/docs/index.md

-Welcome to the MIT-Tab Wiki!
+Welcome to the MIT-Tab Docs!
 ============================

 Looking to learn how to run a tournament?
 Check out the sidebar for a structured guide to using mit-tab